 - Visualizing- One of the most important characteristics of architecture is to visualize, visualizing how a particular design or model will look at the end.
 Also with the help of 3D models experts can examine various aspects of design and select the best one at the end.
 Changes can be made to the design time and again till it attains perfection.
 This helps in reducing the cost drainages as well.

 - Marketing and Project Approvals- A lively figure is always better than an image on the paper.
 3D models have proved to be a great marketing tool for designers in the construction industry.
 Also, the chances of project approval increase many olds when 3D models are presented.

 - Better Execution- When the design is crystal clear, it is easier to complete the end project in the proposed manner.
-Reports (by Sheryl Staub and Atul Khanzode) showed that 3d technology has great impact on project execution which include- less rework, increased productivity, less change orders, less rework etc.
+Reports (by Sheryl Staub and Atul Khanzode) showed that 3d technology has a great impact on project execution which includes- less rework, increased productivity, less change orders, less rework, etc.

 - Measurements- 3D models give accuracy in terms of design measurements.
 It enables designers and end customer to see the distance in the total layout and make adjustments in accordance with space, room size correction and so on.